reactjs/react.dev/content/docs/reference-react-component.md

 static getDerivedStateFromProps(nextProps, prevState)
 ```

-`getDerivedStateFromProps` is invoked after a component is instantiated as well as when it receives new props.
-It should return an object to update state, or null to indicate that the new props do not require any state updates.
+`getDerivedStateFromProps` is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+It should return an object to update the state, or null to update nothing.

-Note that if a parent component causes your component to re-render, this method will be called even if props have not changed.
-You may want to compare new and previous values if you only want to handle changes.
+Note that this method is fired on *every* render, regardless of the cause.
+This is in contrast to `UNSAFE_componentWillReceiveProps`, which only fires when the parent causes a re-render and not as a result of a local `setState`.

 * * *